Dean of Students

 Sexual Violence Prevention and Education

 The Sexual Violence Prevention and Education team utilizes a variety of initiatives to educate, train, and build awareness around complex issues of sexual and dating violence at the University of Oregon.
-Specific programs include the Alliance for Sexual Assault Prevention, Get Explicit, and the interactive facilitation group Sexual Wellness Advocacy Team (SWAT).
+Specific programs include Get Explicit, Sexual Assault Awareness Month, and the interactive facilitation group Sexual Wellness Advocacy Team (SWAT).

 Sexual Violence Response and Support Services